dantunesd/clean-code/README.md

 Returning error codes leds to creating many indentation blocks and giving the caller responsibility to validate these codes.

-Prefer returning golang "errors" and handle them.
+Prefer to return golang "errors" and handle them.

 Also, error handling (like try/catch blocks) is "one thing".
 Avoid mixing them with business logic.
 So, create a separate function for it.